tbeason/FranklinWebby/_assets/sections/research.md

 ~~~

-@@font-weight-bold,mb-0 A Labor Share for Consumption-Based Asset Pricing @@
+@@font-weight-bold,mb-0 Consumption, Dividends, Labor Income, and Risk Premia @@
 @@mb-0 _Job Market Paper_ Draft coming soon.@@
-I provide a framework for making any discrete time representative agent consumption-based asset pricing model simultaneously consistent with a number of stylized facts about aggregate labor income growth, labor's share of consumption, and growth rates in stock market dividends.
+I provide a modification to the cash flow process which makes any discrete time representative agent consumption-based asset pricing model simultaneously consistent with a number of stylized facts about aggregate labor income growth, labor's share of consumption, and growth rates in stock market dividends.
 The modification is parsimonious in that it adds only 4 parameters which are directly tied to observable features of the labor share.
-Within the framework, the labor share becomes a priced risk factor.
-I showcase a simple consumption-based asset pricing model within the framework and contrast its behavior to the same model with an explicit process for dividend growth.
-In addition to matching the standard macroeconomic moments targeted by most consumption-based asset pricing models, the model reproduces the term structures of growth rate volatility and provides a partial explanation of recent evidence about asymmetric dependence between consumption and dividend growth rates.
+When applied to existing leading asset pricing models, the modified models continue to match the commonly-targeted macroeconomic moments, but also reproduce the term structures of growth rate volatility, and of risk premia, and provide a partial explanation of recent evidence regarding asymmetric dependence between consumption and dividend growth rates.